Title: Stress-Testing Neural Network Verifiers with Provably Robust Instances

 Description: We gather and analyze data relating to excess death rates across countries for the COVID-19 pandemic.
 All covariates are split into "intrinsic" or "actionable" groups based on a country's ability to change them over the course of the pandemic.
 We implement a de-correlation process and build a gradient boosting model after a robust repeated cross validation framework to determine which covariates and interaction of covariates are important when predicting excess death.
 Our bootstrapped hypothesis test reveals actionable public health variables aid the prediction process beyond simply adding random variables.
 We investigate the performance of specific countries before and after considering actionable features.

-Subject Areas: Machine Learning Interpretability and Explainability
+Subject Areas: AI/ML Interpretability and Explainability

 Title: A Cardinality Minimization Approach to Security-Constrained Economic Dispatch